BT4103-Grp8/.github/profile/README.md

 4) report-generator-main [Use report-generator-integration-google-cloud for google cloud setup]
 5) user-portal-main [Use user-portal-local-dev for local setup]

+Step 3: Follow the instructions found on the ReadMe of each repository to execute the code.

 # Additional Notes

 ## Difference between user-portal branches